hapify/hapify/docs/templating/model-object.md

     -   `filter` - alias `f` (function): filter dependencies.
         -   First argument (function - default `(f) => f`): filter function receiving the referencer field (the entity field).
         -   Second argument (boolean - default `true`): boolean indicating if we should filter the self dependency.
 -   `referencedIn` - alias `ri` - non-deep model only (array): models that refer to this one.
 These models are added as "deep models".
+These models only contains fields of type `entity` referring to the current model.
     -   `filter` - alias `f` (function): filter the array.
 -   `properties` - alias `p` (object): pre-computed properties from fields.
     -   `fieldsCount` (number): the number of fields contained in the model.